petrinachan/petrinachan.github.io/_posts/2022-10-16-Assignment-2.md

 After not 100% following the in-class demo, the first thing I did before starting anything formal for the assignment was watch through the lecture demo; first without following along just so I could really take in the information presented and why certain actions were taken, then while following.

 After I successfully followed the demo, I tried to replicate a similar result without referencing the demo.
 I kind of got there, and then ran into some questions about making the polar array symmetrical.
-My questions got answered by TA Jun Chao, and I felt like I understood things a lot better.
+My questions got answered by TA Junchao, and I felt like I understood things a lot better.

 I was confused about why I could only divide by -2 to get the polar array to be symmetrical vs. If I adjusted it by another amount it would get out of whack.
 I learned about how the line of symmetry has to be centered on both the polar array and the main shape.